Courriel : maxim [dot] zhadobov [at] univ-rennes [dot] fr

-Maxim Zhadobov is the principal investigator in Biomedical Electromagnetics (BEM) at the IETR / CNRS, France, and the head of Electromagnetic Waves in Complex Media (WAVES) Team of the IETR.
-He received the PhD degree in bioelectromagnetics in 2006 and HDR in 2016 from the University of Rennes 1, France.
+Maxim Zhadobov is a Senior Research Scientist at the IETR / CNRS, France, in charge of the Electromagnetic Waves in Complex Media (eWAVES) research group.
+He received the PhD degree in bioelectromagnetics in 2006 and HDR in 2016 from the University of Rennes, France.
 After a post-doctoral fellowship at the Center for Biomedical Physics, Temple University, Philadelphia, USA, he rejoined IETR as a CNRS Researcher.